 These potatoes are fantastic as-is, but you can add other flavors to customize them to your tastes.

-- Mix-Ins: Add other flavorings such as chives, shredded cheese, ham, or diced cooked bacon.
+• Mix-Ins: Add other flavorings such as chives, green onions, ham or diced cooked bacon.
 You can mix them into the mashed potatoes or sprinkle them on top.

-- Herbs: Swap out the parsley for dill or chives.
-You can even stir in a spoonful of basil pesto for extra flavor.
+• Herbs: Swap out the parsley for dill or chives.
+You can even stir in a spoonful of Italian seasoning for extra flavor.

-This recipe makes it easy to have flavorful and creamy mashed potatoes.
+This recipe makes it easy to have flavorful mashed potatoes.
 Give it a try, you’ll be amazed at how good mashed potatoes can taste with such minimal effort.

 Crock Pot Mashed Potatoes Video